Functional Assessment and Remediation of Tethered Oral Tissues (TOTs) [TX]90270

 CEUs: .6 (see TalkTools CEU Policy and Process for more information)

-Fee includes: 0.6 CEUs (ASHA/AOTA approved), course supplies, workbook & certificate of completion.
+Registration Only Includes: 0.6 CEUs (ASHA/AOTA approved), course supplies, workbook & certificate of completion.

 - Throat Scope